aslamhus/WordpressHMR/README.md

    }
    ```

-4. Run `npm run build` to generate the necessary asset files.
+4. Run `vendor/bin/whr build` to generate the necessary asset files.

-5. Restart your development server with `npm run start`.
+5. Restart your development server with `vendor/bin/whr start`.
 The styles should now be enqueued on the "My Custom Template" page.

 You're done!
 Try changing the styles in your `my-custom-template.scss` file and see the changes reflected in your browser only on pages that use the "My Custom Template" page template.